noir-lang/noir/docs/docs/dev_docs/sandbox_errors/main.md

 * tx_request.function_data doesn't match call_stack_item.function_data
 * Aztec.nr function args passed to tx_request doesn't match args in the call_stack_item

-#### 2018 - PRIVATE_KERNEL__READ_REQUEST_PRIVATE_DATA_ROOT_MISMATCH
+#### 2018 - PRIVATE_KERNEL__READ_REQUEST_NOTE_HASH_TREE_ROOT_MISMATCH
 Given a read request and provided witness, we check that the merkle root obtained from the witness' sibling path and it's leaf is similar to the historic state root we want to read against.
 This is a sanity check to ensure we are reading from the right state.
 For a non transient read, we fetch the merkle root from the membership witnesses and the leaf index

 #### 2019 - PRIVATE_KERNEL__TRANSIENT_READ_REQUEST_NO_MATCH
-A pending commitment is the one that is not yet added to private data tree.
+A pending commitment is the one that is not yet added to note hash tree.
 A transient read is when we try to "read" a pending commitment.
 This error happens when you try to read a pending commitment that doesn't exist.

 #### 2021 - PRIVATE_KERNEL__UNRESOLVED_NON_TRANSIENT_READ_REQUEST
-For a transient read request we skip merkle membership checks since pending commitments aren't inserted into the private data tree yet.
+For a transient read request we skip merkle membership checks since pending commitments aren't inserted into the note hash tree yet.
 But for non transient reads, we do a merkle membership check.
 Redas are done at the kernel circuit.
 So this checks that there are no already unresolved reads from a previous kernel iteration (other than non transient ones).

 #### 3001 - PUBLIC_KERNEL__UNSUPPORTED_OP